Trump International Golf Links and Hotel Ireland: Permits for construction

-Management
+Financials

+In 2014, the Irish Independent stated the business at Doonbeg had never turned a profit during 11 years of operation by American property developers Kiawah Partners.
+It posted a loss of €6.4 million on €10.4 million revenue in 2011, and accumulated losses reached €54 million by the end of that year.
+Following their purchase of the business in February 2014, the Trump Organization invested over €40 million, including the purchase price, into the Doonbeg resort.

-On assuming the office of United States president in January 2017, Trump (along with his daughter Ivanka) resigned as director of the golf complex; his sons Eric and Donald Jr. remained.
-For 2019, the company had reported a pre-tax loss of 1.37 million euros.
-In November 2021, the resort reported revenue of 3.8 million euros in 2020 and an operating loss of almost 2 million euros ($2.3 million), a pre-tax loss of 3.59 million euros.
-Its workforce was reduced from 230 to 112, and the company received 459,000 euros in government grants for COVID relief.
+For 2019, the company, TIGL Ireland Enterprises Ltd, which manages the resort reported a pre-tax loss of €1.37 million.
+In November 2021, the resort reported revenue of €3.8 million in 2020 and an operating loss of €1.98 million, a pre-tax loss of €3.59 million.
+Its workforce was reduced from 230 to 112, and the company received €459,000 in government grants for COVID relief.